wp-plugins/rimons-twitter-widget/readme.txt

 == Description ==
 This plugin allow you to grab your tweets from twitter and show your theme's sidebar as widget.
 You can customize color schemes and size to fit it to your sidebar.

-click <a href="http://rimonhabib.com/rimons-twitter-widget-0-5-released">here </a> to know more and if any questions
+click <a rel="dofollow" href="http://rimonhabib.com/rimons-twitter-widget-0-5-released">here </a> to know more and if any questions

 == Installation ==